themeum/tutor/readme.txt

 Fixed: Quiz import file size limit increased
 Fixed: CSV quiz import issue for Windows OS
 Updated: New student column in quiz attempt on frontend dashboard
-Updated: Sales & Students report for the Report Add-on(Pro)
 Removed: 'Mr.' text removed from the content of all email notifications

 = 1.6.4 - June 15, 2020 =